prasaar/aiwhispr/README.md

 ```

 authtype=<Type of access / authentication.
-This can be filechecks / aws-key (for AWS Key authentication) / az-storage-key (for Azure Storage Key) / sas (for Azure SAS Token authenticatio)
+This can be filechecks / aws-key (for AWS Key authentication) / az-storage-key (for Azure Storage Key) / sas (for Azure SAS Token authentication)
 ```

 Examples are available for AWS, Azure in the same directory.

 [vectordb]
-Section to configure the vector databaase access and the python module that will handle the storage schema, access.
+Section to configure the vector database access and the python module that will handle the storage schema, access.

 ```
 api-address = <typesense-host-name>